cloudb2/processus/README.md

 }
 ```

-This JSON file will execute the following tasks sequentially. i.e.
+This JSON file will execute the tasks sequentially. i.e.
 ```task 1``` -> ```task 2``` -> ```task 3```

 Before we run this file in Processus, let's take a quick look at the Task object.